alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 `const leanjs = apiData.links.websites.leanjs`

 This is a convenient way to assign variables.
-With ES6 we can also assign variables in this way directly inside function parameters if you know the keys of the object passed in, this is very common in react:
+With ES6 we can also assign variables in this way directly inside function parameters if you know the keys of the object passed in, this is very common in React:

 ![react components with props, one with optional destructuring the the parameters](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_7.png?alt=media)